LukasBombach/Type.js/README.md

 // Will format characters 10 to 20 italic
 editor.format('<em>', 10, 20);

-// Will select the character 5 to 10
+// Will select the characters 5 to 10
 editor.select('<em>', 5, 10);
 ```